mvanveen/cargo/README.md

 ![](supply_crate.jpg)

 **:warning: WARNING** *This is a very early alpha release of cargo.
-All development for this is being done in the open.
-Contributions are welcome, but please announce your plans via an issue!*
+All development for this project is being done in the open.
+Contributions are totally welcome, but pleaseat least announce and discuss your plans via an issue before submitting a pull request so we can all create something beautiful!*

 ## Examples